JacktheLander/School-Lab-Projects/Digital-Signal-Processing/README.md

-In Digital Signal Processing by Professor Wood we learned to perform frequency analyses and design filters in MATLAB
+In Digital Signal Processing by Professor Wood I learned to perform frequency analyses and design filters in MATLAB